 I honestly think that fans of the movies need to forget what they have seen as well, and watch Villeneuve’s movie as if they are seeing the book come to life for the first time.

-Denis Villeneuve’s Dune is scheduled to premiere on December 18, 2020.
+After several changes in the release date, Denis Villeneuve’s Dune is scheduled to premiere on October 22, 2021.
 Keep an eye on Geek Girl Authority for all of the latest Dune news!

 A mythic and emotionally charged hero’s journey, “Dune” tells the story of Paul Atreides, a brilliant and gifted young man born into a great destiny beyond his understanding, who must travel to the most dangerous planet in the universe to ensure the future of his family and his people.
 As malevolent forces explode into conflict over the planet’s exclusive supply of the most precious resource in existence—a commodity capable of unlocking humanity’s greatest potential—only those who can conquer their fear will survive.